menchelab/vrprot/README.md

 This will open Chimerax, select the secondary structures and color them as asked.

-It will save the results as a .glb file and a .png file containing the texture.
+It will save the results as a .glb file.

 ## Convert .glb with colors to .ply file
 ```
 from blender_converter import BlenderConverter